-It’s no wonder that visitors are so hesitant to engage with your content marketing and fill out website forms pre-GDPR.
+Content marketing is often poor quality.
+It’s no wonder that visitors are hesitant to fill out website forms.
 They know what they’re in for once they do.
 Endless emails with offers.
 Multiple “newsletters” filled with self-centered advertisements.
 Messages from Sales every other day, “just checking in.”

 By now, people in your target audience know the drill.
 If they really want your content, savvy visitors employ one of their many workarounds, from using their “junk account” email address to making a mental note to unsubscribe the second they receive your emails.